-Overview: Azure Serverless with Azure Logic Apps and Azure Functions
+Overview: Azure serverless with Azure Logic Apps and Azure Functions

 What is serverless?

-What are Azure Logic Apps?
+What is Azure Logic Apps?